cmdelcarmen/-mastermind-hack-day-Public/index.md

 If players chose to do it in a language they are not familiar with, another challange then involes learning the new langauge.

-## ○ List of languages used:
-* Java

-## ○ Java

-By Caroline Del Carmen.
-Java level: Beginner, first time using Java.

 I used Java 14 to write a program that allows an user to play Mastermind against a bot.
 You can check out https://github.com/cmdelcarmen/mastermind-hack-day for how to install and play.